CSCfi/csc-user-guide/WINDOWS.md

 Point a web browser to `localhost:8000`.

-If you want to leave MkDocs running, open a new Git Bash window and again navigate to the directory:
+If you want to leave MkDocs running, open a new Git Bash window and again navigate to the folder:

 ```bash
 cd csc-user-guide